The Secret Ingredient to Keep Cookies Soft: Expert Tips and Baking Techniques

 The Secret Ingredient to Keep Cookies Soft

 Soft cookies—just hearing those words makes most cookie lovers swoon.
 There’s something magical about biting into a cookie that’s tender, slightly gooey, and packed with flavor.
 But how do you achieve that perfect texture?
 Is there really a secret ingredient, or is it all about technique?
 Spoiler alert: it’s both.
-In this guide, we’re uncovering the secret ingredient to keep cookies soft while exploring techniques, science, and common baking myths that might surprise you.
+In this guide, we’re uncovering the secret ingredient to keep cookies soft while exploring techniques, science, and common baking myths.
+Plus, we’ll share a foolproof recipe that guarantees bakery-level results!

 Why Soft Cookies Are a Favorite